Richard Master: Early life

 Masters was the son of Robert Masters of Streetend in Willesborough, Kent.
 He became a fellow at All Souls' College in Oxford, eventually graduating with a B.A. in 1533 and an M.A. in 1537.

 He was a personal acquaintance of Rudolph Walther and in 1539 accepted a benefice from the Church of England, however, he forfeited it believing he was not a good clergyman.

 Medical career

 Masters enrolled at the University of Oxford to study medicine, and by 1545 was an admitted M.B. and granted a licence to practise medicine.
 In 1553 he became a fellow at the College of Physicians and served as a censor between 1556 and 1558 and in 1560.
 In 1561 he served as President of the college, and as consiliarius in 1564 and 1583.

 Queen Elizabeth

-In 1559, Masters was granted a patent of £100 annually to serve as the personal physician to Queen Elizabeth.
-Queen Elizabeth gave Masters a silver cup with the falcon badge of her mother Anne Boleyn.
+In 1559, Master was granted a patent of £100 annually to serve as the personal physician to Queen Elizabeth.

+In 1568, Elizabeth granted Master a coat of arms and properties formerly in the possession of the Abbey of Cirencester.

+Boleyn cup

+Queen Elizabeth gave Master a silver cup topped with the falcon badge of her mother Anne Boleyn.
+The cup is known as the "Boleyn cup" and was given to the parish church of Cirencester.
+It has London hallmarks for 1535.